da99/www_app/README.md

   new unless they see LOTS of other people/companies using it, or if it is being talked about a lot (eg XML, Java, etc.).

+  5. It doesn't matter if you can play well with others, because no one wants to play with you.
+Hence, the lack of good "virtual machine"-based architecture and sandboxing in browsers.
+Hence, the lack of demand for programming languages written using nothing but JSON.

 I originally wanted this to be an abstraction layer over HTML, JS, CSS.
 However, during the development of "www\_applet", I realized I could do that w/ just Ruby